 Truly holding on tight

 I hope you enjoyed the photos and the Cinquains.
 There has been an unusually high number of snake sightings and snake bitings around my neck of the woods this summer.
-I wonder if it's because of all the rain?

 We started off the summer with the black snake that tried to eat the baby birds on the porch.
 Then along the way we had one brown snake try to get in the house vent below the gutter, one brown snake slithering along by the basement steps, one king snake trying to make a home on the front porch and the copperhead laying in the path to the chicken coop which me and Chitter stepped over not once-but 4 times one evening trying to get the chickens put up.